parkerstovall/nuget-reference-swap/README.md

 # Package Reference Manager

-This is a node CLI to help facilitate changing references between a local bin folder and a nuget feed.
+This is a node src to help facilitate changing references between a local bin folder and a nuget feed.

 ## Installation